-That is why we have prepared this Colorado Road Trip Itinerary, for which we have selected the most beautiful and exciting places in the state.
+That is why we have prepared this Colorado Road Trip Itinerary for 2023, for which we have selected the most beautiful and exciting places in the state.

-We made this Colorado road trip ourselves in May 2021, so we only share with you the current and tested places, actual prices, and regulations.
+We made this Colorado road trip ourselves, and we only share with you the current and tested places, actual prices, and regulations.
+We tell you where you need a permit or reservations.

+We suggest at least 2 weeks’ vacation in Colorado.
 Of course, you can spend more time in each of these places.
 But we have prepared for you the essence of the state.
-This Colorado itinerary will allow you to see the best within 2 weeks.
+This Colorado itinerary will allow you to see the best within 14 days.
 But it’s going to be an intense two weeks.
-We tell you what to see, where to eat, where to stay.
+We tell you what to see, where to eat, and where to stay.
 If you have only 10 days for your Colorado road trip, we tell you how to shorten this plan.

 Below is a Colorado Road Trip Itinerary quick overview, and then we describe each day in detail, indicating the best routes to optimize the driving time.
 We show the best activities and other tips.
-We help you prepare for perfect adventures, which helps you saving your time.
+We help you prepare for perfect adventures, which helps you save time and some money as well.

-In summer, the state offers fabulous outdoor activities, like hiking, camping, mountain biking, or rafting.
+The state offers fabulous outdoor activities in summer, like hiking, camping, mountain biking, or rafting.
 In the winter months, Colorado is one of the best places for snowboarding and skiing in the United States.

-But this Colorado Road Trip Itinerary is perfect for the Summer and Fall season of 2021, from the end of May through the end of October.
+But this Colorado Road Trip Itinerary is perfect for the Summer and Fall seasons, from the end of May through the end of October.
 Of course, you can use this Colorado itinerary also for the winter months, but some places and roads will be closed.
 We’ll tell you exactly what is closed in winter to help you adapt this Colorado itinerary for all seasons.

 Day 1.
 Arriving at Denver